jambuur/APEDSK99/README.md

 The TI shield interface is the familiar design, with 74LS241 buffers (actually they are 74LS541's, easier PCB layout) for address/control lines and a bi-directional 74LS245 buffer for the databus.
 An 8Kx8 RAM stores the DSR code.

 The DSR is based on the TI Disk Controller ROM, adapted to interface with a reliable SD card instead of wonky floppies.
 CRU is emulated through 2 memory mapped addresses, simplifying shield design.
 The DSR, an 8KB binary file (APEDSK99.DSR) in the root of the SD, is loaded into RAM by the Arduino at powerup or reset.
-Various DSR optimisations have left about 3/4 KB available for BASIC support and future enhancements.
+Various DSR optimisations have left about 3/4 KB available for _TI BASIC_ support and future enhancements.

 The Arduino UNO controls the TI interface, has R/W access to RAM, can halt the TI and tries to act as a FD1771.
 As GPIO pins are in rather short supply, Arduino RAM addressing is serial-to-parallel through 74HC595 shift registers.